mckinsey/vizro/vizro-ai/docs/pages/explanation/disclaimer.md

 # Disclaimer

-Users must select one of the [supported Large Language Models (LLMs)](../user-guides/faq.md#which-llms-are-supported-by-vizro-ai) in order to use the `vizro_ai` package, and are responsible for obtaining their own suitable API key for the relevant model.
+Users must select one of the [supported large language models (LLMs)](../user-guides/faq.md#which-llms-are-supported-by-vizro-ai) in order to use the `vizro_ai` package, and are responsible for obtaining their own suitable API key for the relevant model.

 ## Third party API